-The analog output for the oil quantity of this device is not always linear.
+The analog output for the oil quantity sensor is not always linear until programmed by the customer after installation.
+The sensor analog output will need to be linear if it is to be displayed on a linear gauge, or an EFIS system.
 This is the reason the electronics package is designed to be user programmable.
-The reason for this is, the oil pans or oil sumps are all different shapes and the oil sensor is not always linear.
-This being the case, the oil quantity sensor output will not be linear with each increment or oil quantity added to the oil pan.
-This being the case, the output will need to be linear if it is to be displayed on a linear gauge.
-The same goes for the signal sent into an EFIS system.
+Oil pans or oil sumps are all different shapes.
+Each quart of oil added does not raise the oil level the same amount.
+Also, the oil sensor output is not linear.
+The oil quantity sensor output will be linearized with each increment or oil quantity added to the oil pan during calibration.
 The user will be able to linearize the output for each quantity (Example: Quarts) of oil added to an empty oil sump.
-This will be accomplished by emptying all of the oil out of the oil pan, then adding one quart of oil at a time while running this linearization programming routine as described below.
+This will be accomplished by emptying all of the oil from the oil pan, then adding one quart of oil (or user quantity) at a time while running this linearization programming routine as described in Mode 2.
+You can program from 2 to 20 oil levels).